dracor-org/udracor/README.md

 * l-ukrainka.name
 * i-franko.name

 and some others.
 The list of plays to be encoded is curated by Dr. Bohdan Tokarskyi and Daniil Skorinkin.
+The current list (153 plays) and the status of their encoding can be found [here](https://docs.google.com/spreadsheets/d/1jVHVsWkMYdiwu1N3me-QpboGPDEKb7RiYaL2Y1SwhvE/edit?usp=sharing)